haliphax/xthulu/README.md

 For the time being, the web server only demonstrates simple interopability between the REST API and static pages.
 It is available at https://localhost.

-Note: [Traefik] will be using an untrusted certificate, and you will likely be presented with a warning.
+⚠️ [Traefik] will be using an untrusted certificate, and you will likely be presented with a warning.

 [bulletin boards]: https://archive.org/details/BBS.The.Documentary